oritomov/speedo/README.md

 ## Introduction

-There is a UAF2115 in the spidometer.
+This is the original UAF2115 in the spidometer.
 It uses speedo read (hall) sensor and shows the speed and mileage.

 ![](https://github.com/oritomov/speedo/blob/master/git/arduino/uaf2115.JPG)
 ![](https://github.com/oritomov/speedo/blob/master/git/uaf2115.png)

-Shown speed is not accrued and mileage mechanism is made from plastic and after almost 30 years it is useless.
+Shown speed is not accurate and mileage mechanism is made from plastic and after almost 30 years it is useless.

-That is why I decided to build it digital.
+That is why I decided to build a digital one.

-10 years before!
+10 years ago!
 Or something :)

 There are two mileages for the different fuels - one for LPG and one for unleaded.
 It shows the current one.

 I use the reset odometer button for mode selector.
-Short push is change of mode, and held of button for confirm.
-For example: push changes mode to "Reset mileage?" mode.
-If it follows push - then mode changes to "Set tires?" or if the button is held - reset indeed has happen.
+Short push is changing mode, and helding the button to confirm.
+For example: one push changes to "Reset mileage?" mode.
+If the button is held - reset indeed has happened or if it follows second push - then mode changes to "Set tires?" and etc.

 ## Details

 Initially I thought to gather all the electronics based on a PIC and 7 segments LEDs at the opposite side of the UAF2115 into the speedometer.
-But I never release it at that manner.
+But I never released in at that manner.

-Recently I decided to build it by Arduino and OLED displays.
+Recently I decided to build it with Arduino and OLED displays.
 But then I never find a way to gather all electronics into speedometer.
-And finally I made it with the main board outside.
+And finally I made it with the main circuitboard outside.

 ### Circuit